 1.6) Prepare to operate

 1.6.1.
-Increase fluidizing nitrogen flow rate to 14 L/min, auger nitrogen flow rate to 1.4 L/min, and introduce purge gas at a flow rate of 0.5 L/min.
+Increase fluidizing nitrogen flow rate to 14 standard L/min, auger nitrogen flow rate to 1.4 standard L/min, and introduce purge gas at a flow rate of 0.5 standard L/min.
+Most of the purge goes into the rupture-disk port on the cyclone outlet.

 1.6.2.
 Fill bath under first condenser with ice.
-Fill dry-ice trap container under its receiver, and container around coalescing filter with dry ice.
+Fill dry-ice trap, container under its receiver, and container around coalescing filter with dry ice.

 1.6.3.
 Monitor temperature inside of coalescing filter with thermocouple placed on the surface of the filter and adjust dry-ice level so it is 0°C.